jdougherty4/test/chapter3.md

 xp: 100
 ```

+We are interested in seeing how an x variable impacts a y variable.
+To do this, it's equally important to know how each x variable impacts each other.
+It is the analysts job to find out which variable actually has the highest correlation with the y variable.
+For example,suppose a popular SUV was painted green, but most other cars have blue or black paint.
+If someone looked at the relationship between car colors and mpg, they might incorrectly assume that green paint leads to lower mpg, when in reality the car type was causing the positive relationship.

 `@instructions`
-We are given a cars dataset with the goal of finding out what factors lead to higher mpg
+Similar to the example above, we are given a cars dataset with the goal of finding out what factors lead to higher mpg.
+See the different ways ggplot allows us to view the data.

 `@hint`